sonatype-nexus-community/deployment-reference-architecture/OpenShift/helm/nexus-iq/README.md

 [Sonatype Nexus IQ Server](https://www.sonatype.com/nexus-iq-server)  is everything you need to know to trust your software supply chain.
 It powers Nexus Firewall, Nexus Lifecycle, and Nexus Auditor.

+### Prerequisites

+- Kubernetes 1.8+ with Beta APIs enabled
+- PV provisioner support in the underlying infrastructure
+- Helm 2

 ### With Open Docker Image